run-ai/docs/docs/admin/runai-setup/advanced/monitoring.md

 ## Introduction

-Organizations typically want to automatically highlight crirical issues and escalate issues to IT/DevOps personnel.
+Organizations typically want to automatically highlight critical issues and escalate issues to IT/DevOps personnel.
 The standard practice is to install an alert management tool and connect it to critical systems.

 Run:AI is comprised of two parts: